HCPS-OTIS/tools/templates/windows.md

 Camera isn't recognized
 Camera isn't being picked up by Windows or any apps.
 Nothing appears physically broken.
 I tried unseating and reseating the camera cable to no avail.

+## speakers

+Speakers aren't recognized
+Speakers aren't being picked up by Windows or any apps.
+Nothing appears physically broken.
+I tried unseating and reseating the speaker cable to no avail.

 ## microphone

 Microphone isn't recognized